ezhoureal/ezhoureal/README.md

 - 👋 Hi, I’m @ezhoureal
 - 👀 I’m interested in UI frameworks, declarative frontend, C++...
-- 🌱 I’m currently working on ArkUI framework as a part of the OpenHarmony OS
+- 🌱 I’m currently working on ArkUI framework of HarmonyOS [](https://gitee.com/openharmony/arkui_ace_engine)
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me zhoutianer@huawei.com
+- 📫 How to reach me ezhoureal@gmail.com / zireael@umich.edu

 <!---
 ezhoureal/ezhoureal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.